MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/guided-walkthrough-creating-leadership-site.md

 description: "Create a leadership site for your organization"
 ---

-# Guided walkthrough - creating a leadership site for your organization
+# Guided walkthrough: Creating a leadership site for your organization

 In this article, we show you elements of an example leadership site to inspire you, and help you learn how to create similar sites for your own organization.
 In this example, the leadership site provides your organization insight into the goals and priorities of the leadership team.
 Watch this video to see how it's built, or read the article below.